 Responsible for more complex and difficult projects and permits;

 Directs or coordinates non-agency employees at large spills or complex sites;

-Represents agency and testifies at legal or public hearings or conferences;
+Represents agency at internal and external workgroups and testifies at legal or public hearings or conferences;

 Serves as a historical resource or technical expert in one or more subject areas;